Apraclonidine

-Clinical uses
+Medical uses

 Apraclonidine is indicated for the short-term adjunctive treatment of glaucoma for patients on maximally tolerated medical therapy who require additional reduction of IOP.
 These patients, who are treated with apraclonidine to delay surgery, should have frequent follow-up examinations and treatment should be discontinued if the intraocular pressure rises significantly.

 Apraclonidine may be useful in the diagnosis of Horner's syndrome.
 In Horner's syndrome, the sympathetic innervation to the pupillary dilator muscle is lost.
 The affected pupil is thus miotic and the pupillary dilator responds to denervation by increasing α_{1} receptors.
 Apraclonidine is useful in this case due to its weak α_{1}-adrenergic properties.
 When applied to the denervated (and thus hyper-sensitive) pupillary dilator muscle, a super-normal dilatory response is generated in which the pupil dilates to a degree greater than that which would be seen in a non-denervated muscle.
 This causes the reversal of anisocoria that is characteristic of Horner's.

 Topical apraclonidine can also decrease IOP in glaucoma patients by increasing trabecular outflow, in a similar way to clonidine, but without the cardiovascular side effects.
 Apraclonidine has been compared with other treatments such as brimonidine and pilocarpine in preventing IOP spikes after laser trabeculoplasty.
 The results did not show significant differences in the reduction of IOP for apraclonidine, when compared to brimonidine or pilocarpine.